PowerDNS/pdns/docs/settings.rst

   :ref:`metadata-also-notify` domain metadata to avoid this potential bottleneck.

 .. note::
-  If your slaves support Internet Protocol version, which your master does not, then set ``only-notify`` to include only supported protocol version.
+  If your slaves support an Internet Protocol version, which your master does not, then set ``only-notify`` to include only supported protocol version.
   Otherwise there will be error trying to resolve address.